Frequently Asked Questions:

 How long is the program?
 How many hours a day?
 How many days a week?
 There are two summer sessions.
 Each session is five to six weeks.
 Session I and II dates vary in each region.
 Please see the locations page for session dates in each region.

 The program is designed to be a full-time fellowship with approximately 30 work hours from Monday to Friday.
-Some days will run from 10 a.m. to 5 p.m.
+The exact hours and schedule vary by city.
 On days we are participating in phone banks or door-knocking, the program will likely start and end later, 2 p.m. to 9 p.m. for example.
-We will also have regular weekend activities such as voter registration, fundraising events and political canvassing.
+We will also have regular weekend activities such as voter registration, fundraising events, and political canvassing.